dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

   Refer to https://hub.docker.com/r/dellemc/sdc for supported OS versions.
 - There is no automated uninstallation of the SDC kernel module.
 Follow PowerFlex SDC documentation to manually uninstall the SDC driver from the node.

-From Container Storage Module **1.12.0**, you can disable automatic SDC deployment.
+From Container Storage Modules **1.12.0**, you can disable automatic SDC deployment.

 By default, SDC deployment is enabled.
 If you do not want to deploy `sdc` with PowerFlex, it can be disabled by setting the `sdc.enabled` field to `false`.